bigdatagenomics/eggo/README.md

 At the moment, Eggo is geared specifically towards scaling up variant stores and related functionality (e.g., population genomics, clinical genomics)

-The pre-conerted data sets are hosted at a publicly available S3 bucket:
+The pre-converted data sets are hosted at a publicly available S3 bucket:

 ```
 s3://bdg-eggo